Our Most Popular Vegetarian Slow Cooker Recipes

-There really is nothing the slow cooker can't do.
-This year it became my go-to for working even more meatless recipes into my meal plan.
-It's a natural fit for beans and legumes, ultra-hearty vegetables, slow-simmered stews, veggie pot pie, and so much more.
+There really is nothing the slow cooker can’t do.
+This year it became my go-to for working even more meatless recipes into my meal plan — and many of our readers seemed to do the same.
+And that makes sense, because the slow cooker is a natural fit for beans and legumes, ultra-hearty vegetables, slow-simmered stews, veggie pot pie, and so much more.
 Here were our most popular vegetarian slow cooker recipes of the year.

 Homemade veggie pot pie might sound like a stretch on a weeknight, but when your slow cooker is involved it’s totally doable.
 This version uses a mix of potatoes, carrots, peas, and corn, but go ahead and use whatever you have on hand.

 This lentil chili tastes like everything you love about chili — filled with smoky spices and lots of rich tomato flavor — but it goes lighter than the meat-filled version, thanks to the addition of barely sweet butternut squash and hearty lentils.

 Hearty, protein-rich chickpeas are our favorite pick to bring a satisfying meat-free tikka masala to the table.
 An all-day simmer leaves this Indian-inspired favorite packed with flavor.